huuhait/xnt-core/docs/src/neptune-core/utxo_notification.md

 1. write the secrets to the blockchain, encrypted to the recipient
 2. do not write secrets to the blockchain.
 Use some out-of-band method instead.

-`neptune-core` supports both of these.
+`xnt-core` supports both of these.
 They are referred to as notification methods.
 An enum `UtxoNotifyMethod` exists and provides variant `OnChain` and `OffChain`.

 It is also important to recognize that sometimes the sender and receiver may be the same wallet or two wallets owned by the same person or organization.